Shibe53/cybersec_tool/README.md

 A custom tool that offers a selection of customizable attacks to use.
 This can be found in the folder 'tool'.

+The tool needs some pre-installed packages to run.
+These should be installed using the command ```pip -r requirements.txt```.

+## ARP Poisoning

+First, the tool will use an ARP Poisoning attack to make the attacker machine a Man-In-The-Middle.
+This works by spoofing a target's ARP table pretending to be a gateway/website, while actually using the attacker machine's MAC address, thus allowing for packets to flow through the attacker.

-## How to run the ARP Poisoning (WIP)
+### How to run (currently)

-1. Put the file 'arp_poisoning.py' on the attacker machine.
+1. Put the file `arp_poisoning.py` on the attacker machine.

-2. Run it using `python3 arp.py` (make sure scapy is installed).
+2. Run it using `python3 arp_poisoning.py` (make sure scapy is installed).

-3. Input the interface (e.g., eth0), victim IP, and the website/router's IP.
+3. Input the interface (e.g., eth0), victim IP, the website/router's IP, and the aggressiveness level, which specifies how often the script poisons the targets (10 is every 0.5s, while 1 is every 9.5s).

+4. Cancel the poisoning using `CTRL+C`.
+If you wish to have the targets' ARP tables restored to the correct ones, input `Y`; otherwise input `N`.

+## DNS Spoofing (WIP)

+For the DNS spoofer to work, the attacker machine needs to be a MITM.

+### How to run

 ## CyberSec Network Testing Environment

-A Docker-based setup for cybersecurity testing with three interconnected containers.
+A Docker-based setup for cybersecurity testing with four interconnected containers.
 This can be found in the folder 'network'.

 ## System Description